 Where can I train to be a perfusionist?

 The requirement vary greatly among training programs.
-Some school require a BA or BS degree.
+Some schools require a BA or BS degree.
 Some do not.
-Biology, Chemistry and Physics are a requirement for most programs.
-Some programs also require Organic Chemistry and 1 year of Calculus.
-Check the individual schools for more specifics.
+Biology, chemistry and physics are a requirement for most programs.
+Some programs also require organic chemistry and 1 year of calculus.
+Check individual schools for specific requirements.

 Most programs are 24 months.